awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/configuring-https-ssl-upload.md

 To use your certificate with your Elastic Beanstalk environment's load balancer, upload the certificate and private key to AWS Identity and Access Management \(IAM\)\.
 You can use a certificate stored in IAM with Elastic Load Balancing load balancers and CloudFront distributions\.

+**Note**
+AWS Certificate Manager \(ACM\) is the preferred tool to provision, manage, and deploy your server certificates\.
+For more information about requesting an ACM certificate, see [Request a Certificate](http://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request.html) in the *AWS Certificate Manager User Guide*\.
+For more information about importing third\-party certificates into ACM, see [Importing Certificates](http://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) in the *AWS Certificate Manager User Guide*\.
+Use IAM to upload a certificate only if ACM is not [available in your region](http://docs.aws.amazon.com/general/latest/gr/rande.html#acm_region)\.

 You can use the [AWS Command Line Interface](chapter-devenv.md#devenv-awscli) \(AWS CLI\) to upload your certificate\.
 The following command uploads a self\-signed certificate named *https\-cert\.crt* with a private key named *private\-key\.pem*:

 ```